primesearch/LLR/llr/cllr___Win32_Debug/Readme.txt

-		Welcome to LLR program Version 4.0.0 !
+		Welcome to LLR program Version 4.0.1 !

 0) What is new in this version :

+  In previous Version 4.0.0, one call to free() function was missing in Gerbicz error checking code ; this caused an important memory leak...
+  This issue is now fixed here!
   No much new feature, but some improvements related to reliability and speed.
   - I implemented the patch sent to me Serge Batalov, and the new ABC Format :
   ABC DivPhi($a*$b^$c+1) may be used to do these tests.